darryncampbell/MX-SignatureAuthentication-Demo/README.md

 *Samples of how to generate the caller or package signature which can be provided to Zebra's MX layer through StageNow or EMM (via Managed Configurations)*

 Zebra's [MX](https://techdocs.zebra.com/mx/) layer exposes configuration and provisioning capabilities for Zebra devices.
-Because some of these features can be potentially misused by harmful apps, it is required to specify the signature of the signing certificate used to create the app to ensure only the desired app is given the elevated privileges.
+Some of these features can be potentially misused by harmful apps so in these cases it is required to specify the signature of the signing certificate used to create the app, this ensures that only the desired app is given the elevated privileges.

 Examples of MX functions that require you to specify the package signature are all found in the [AccessManager](https://techdocs.zebra.com/mx/accessmgr/) (at the time of writing) and include: